joealden/corum-client/README.md

 Unlike other utility libraries like [Lodash](https://lodash.com/), Ramda conforms to functional programming ideas (For example, some Lodash functions mutate instead of returning such as [_.remove](https://lodash.com/docs/4.17.4#remove)), and provides nice extras like auto-currying etc.

 #### Real Time Data Processing
-Eventually, I will attempt to implement real time search functionality for the navigation, as well as real time sub-forum updates like updating the current amount of votes updates without a page refresh.
+I will implement real time search functionality for the navigation, as well as possibly real time sub-forum updates like updating the current amount of votes updates without a page refresh.
-This will be achieved through the use of [GraphQL Subscriptions](http://dev.apollodata.com/react/subscriptions.html).
+This will be achieved through the use of [GraphQL Subscriptions](https://www.howtographql.com/vue-apollo/8-subscriptions/).

 ### Success Criteria
 - The UI should resemble the layout seen in the [GUI Design section](#gui-design)